majorAndrea/Blog-Demo/README.md

 and I do that just for fun (just like the entire project anyway).

 LIVE VERSION: https://am-blog-demo.herokuapp.com/
+(It may take a while to load because the project is hosted on a free plan)

 Testing Credentials:
   - Email: test@test.com